Wolfda95/MIRP_Benchmark/1_dataset_guide/README.md

 <br/>

-## Details on the Question-Answer JSON Files
+## Details on the Question-Answer JSON Files:
 This is one exmaple element of a question answer json file.
   ```
   {